 What is the Centre for Sustainable Business Practices?

 This Centre creates an interdisciplinary platform for research activity across the Faculty of Business and Law through the development of four research groups within the Centre.
-In addition to this, it facilitates co-operation with colleagues across the University and with external partners with the goal of producing valuable research with demonstrable impact.
+In addition to this, CSBP work closely with colleagues across the University and with external partners to produce valuable research with demonstrable impact.

 Areas of interest

 The Centre for Sustainable Business Practices has a wide range of research interests.
-Four main themes have been identified and utilised to create four research groups within the Centre.
+Four main themes have been used to create four research groups within the Centre.
 Below are only some selected topics currently under study with these groups:

 - Entrepreneurship and small Business Development

 - Empathy in Social Enterprise

 - The ethics of business gifting